backchannelinc/Elasticsearch-Python-Wrapper/README.md

 # Elasticsearch-Python-Wrapper
+The best way to query Elasticsearch with SQL.

 Python package for querying Elasticsearch databases, optimized for SQL querying and dataframe usage.

+Includes ability for scrolling through results over 10K (the Elasticsearch default).

 Getting started is as easy as:
 ```